MicahChalmer/rust-fuse-mc-original/README.md

   * `rust_fuse::ffi` - The actual C headers, translated to rust extern fns.
 Not meant for direct use.
   * `rust_fuse::lowlevel` - This is a "thin" rust wrapper over the FUSE low level C API.
 The goals:
     * Eliminate the need for a user of this library to use unsafe code.
 That means converting all raw pointers to vectors, borrowed pointers, etc as appropriate.
+    * Pass only meaningful data to a user of this library.
+The C API has many places where it will pass you a big struct, then tell you in its documentation that only certain fields are meaningful.
+We change the data structures in those cases so that you the filesystem implementor gets only real information, not random garbage.
     * Use rust's task system to:
       * Run each filesystem request in its own task to allow them to run in parallel.
       * Guarantee that each "request" call receives an appropriate reply, without having to track it yourself.